Trump signs executive order supporting proposed deal to put TikTok under US ownership

 Although he stepped down as Oracle's CEO more than a decade ago, Ellison remains heavily involved as chairman and chief technology officer.
 Now 81, he could be in line to become a behind-the-scenes media power player, having already helped finance Skydance's recently completed merger with Paramount, a deal engineered by his son, David.

-Trump also mentioned Dell founder Michael Dell will be an investor in the new venture.
+Trump said Dell founder Michael Dell will also be an investor in the new venture.

 TikTok users could now “get the editorial policies of the people who now have control of the company,” said David Greene, civil liberties director of the Electronic Frontier Foundation. ”It won’t be 100% MAGA.
 The question is how it will treat criticism of him and people he likes."